The best hotels in Puerto Vallarta

 Between Zona Romántica and Centro it's a 15-minute walk along the Malecón or through Río Cuale Island.
 Gringo Gulch is uphill from both. figure 10-12 minutes of steep climbing from the seafront.
 Anywhere north of the Sheraton on the hotel zone strip, just take Uber.
 The walk isn't worth it.

-Puerto Vallarta's best neighborhoods
+Puerto Vallarta's best hotel regions

 Start your search in Zona Romántica if you want walkability, personality, and real street life on Olas Altas and Basilio Badillo.
 The Zona Hotelera Norte has the big resorts if that's your scene, but you'll need a cab or bus for everything.